Petrus Christus: Work

-The composition of a Lamentation, now at the Metropolitan Museum of Art, seems so closely inspired a marble relief by Antonello Gagini in the cathedral at Palermo that it has been suggested that the picture may have been painted for an Italian client.
+The composition of his Lamentation, now at the Metropolitan Museum of Art, seems closely inspired by a marble relief by Antonello Gagini in the cathedral at Palermo that it has been suggested that the picture may have been painted for an Italian client.
 The Metropolitan Museum of Art has five of the thirty paintings usually attributed to him.

 A late work, the reserved Portrait of a Young Girl (c.
 1470, Berlin) belongs among the masterworks of Early Netherlandish painting, marking a new development in Netherlandish portraiture.
 It no longer shows the sitter in front of a neutral background, but in a concrete space defined by the background wall panels.
 Christus had already perfected this format in his two portraits of 1446.
 The unknown woman, whose exquisite clothing suggests that she might come from France, radiates an aura of discretion and of nobility, while appearing slightly unreal in the elegant stylization of her form.

-The Portrait of a Carthusian is the earliest known example of panel painting with a trompe-l'œil fly.